 Visiting Faculty & Postdocs

-Dr. Lindsey Schwartz is a postdoctoral scientist co-mentored by Dr. Stauffer and Dr. Louis Plough at UMCES Horn Point.
+Dr. Lindsey Schwartz is a postdoctoral scientist co-mentored with Dr. Louis Plough at USDA.
 She earned a B.S. in Biology from Muhlenberg College, and a Ph.D. in Biological Sciences from the University of South Carolina.
 Lindsey’s dissertation work focused on the impacts of chronic thermal stress on a group of marine mussels using a variety of genomic, biochemical, and physiological approaches.
 She will be involved in the genomic selection of broodstock and the analysis of high throughput genomics data as part of the LO-SPAT project.

 Graduate Students

 Jennifer Raabe is a Ph.D. student working on the LO-SPAT project and former Stauffer Lab Research Associate.
-She completed her Bachelor's degree in Biology from the University of Southern Mississippi in 2009 and her Master's degree in Biology from the University of North Florida in 2018.
+She completed her Bachelor's degree in Biology from the University of Southern Mississippi and her M.Sc. in Biology from the University of North Florida .
 Jen's Master's research focused on the vertical distribution of marine invertebrate larvae, and potential spatial competition between native and non-native bivalves, in a well-mixed estuary, and she'll be returning to her bivalve roots (w/ some phytoplankton in the mix!) in her Ph.D.
-Jen works with the Lafayette Organized Graduate Students (Lafayette OGS) as a lead organizer for the “No Hate on Campus” working group that was established to try to keep hateful speakers and disinformation from having a platform at UL Lafayette.
-She also serves on the Department of Biology Inclusion and Diversity Committee.
+Jen works with the Lafayette Organized Graduate Students (Lafayette OGS), serves as Vice President of the Biology Graduate Student Association (BGSA), and is a member of the Department of Biology Inclusion and Diversity Committee.

 Lab Staff